 Let's dig into the nine components.

 Start with some degree of familiarity and specificity — greet your prospect by their first name so they know this message is intended specifically for them.
 "To whom it may concern" won't cut it when sending LinkedIn prospecting messages.

 Make things easier for your prospect — don't make them click on your profile to figure out who's messaging them.
 That draws attention from what you're trying to say.
-Introduce yourself right up front, so they can concentrate on what you've written instead of thinking, "Who is this, anyway?"
+Introduce yourself right upfront, so they can concentrate on what you've written instead of thinking, "Who is this, anyway?"

-Further the conversation that the prospect started on social by providing a resource, such as a content asset, an introduction to an expert, or a recommendation for further reading about the subject you're discussing.
-This demonstrates your ability to help and add value from the get go.
+That might include resources like a content asset, an introduction to an expert, or a recommendation for further reading about the subject you're discussing.
+This demonstrates your ability to help and add value from the get-go.

 Don't underestimate the power of a thoughtful question to get the conversation flowing.
 Some questions HubSpot Director of Sales Michael Pici recommends include: